blueripple/blueripple-research/modelNotes/Model_Details_intro.md

-the multi-level model to the survey data, adjusting the model-parameters such that post-stratification matches some set of aggregates from the election data, for example, [turnout in each state][GGAdj].
+the multi-level model to the survey data, adjusting the model-parameters such that post-stratification matches some set of aggregates from the election data, for example, turnout in each state.
 This is done by choosing a smallest such adjustment in some well-specified sense.
 See, e.g., [“Deep Interactions With MRP...][GGDeep2013], pp. 769-770.

 [GGDeep2013]: http://www.stat.columbia.edu/~gelman/research/published/misterp.pdf

-As discussed in that paper, such an adjustment assumes small correlations between the level of over-or-under reporting and the demographic variables in question.
+As discussed in that paper, such an adjustment assumes small correlations between whatever leads to mismatches between the survey and the election results and the demographic variables in question.
+It’s not clear why that shoudl be the case.
-In the case of the CPS, there is [evidence][AFS2021] that this assumption doesn’t hold.
+In the case of the CPS at least, there is [evidence][AFS2021] that this assumption doesn’t hold.

 [AFS2021]: https://static1.squarespace.com/static/5fac72852ca67743c720d6a1/t/5ff8a986c87fc6090567c6d0/1610131850413/CPS_AFS_2021.pdf